kubernetes/enhancements/keps/sig-node/3610-env-injection/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-- inject env to all containers in namespace
+- if the env is not set in container, inject env to all containers in namespace
-- skip the env if container already has set
+- if it is already set in container, override some env and not override for others

 ### Non-Goals